Chapter 15 - Prelude to the Last Dance?

 In addition, she was concerned about Matt’s health.
 He was still sober, but he was using large amounts of Kratom, a natural plant that helped with depression and anxiety.
 It also had other side effects like appetite suppression.
 As a result, Matt was really thin, so Jennifer spent much of her time trying to get him to eat, cooking him meals etc.

 Matt was also struggling with his teeth.
-They had grown in very crooked and he had embarked on a treatment plan that included wearing painful mouth devices.
+They had grown in very crooked and were also damaged by his heroin use.
+He had embarked on a treatment plan that included wearing painful mouth devices.
 Not great for encouraging eating.
 Matt was still working as an hourly worker for Steep Fuse with the promise of being brought on full time, but old patterns were emerging for him.
 He was getting frustrated and bored.
 He was not enjoying his life.
 These conditions for Jennifer and Matt were not new, but they set a tone in the house that was fairly depressive.
 I figured if I could get Story Studio fully funded I could hire Jennifer like we had done before, so I kept my head down into that and keeping a roof over our heads.

 Storycatching the Bigger Picture

 The Story Studio model depended on client work in the short term for income, while organizing and convening groups of thought leaders over the longer term that would help me create a depository of intelligence.
-This archive of now and future stories would inform the development of an alternative generative narrative.
+This archive of now and future stories would inform the development of an alternative generative narrative and the transmedia projects to express it.
 This in contrast to the dystopian cultural narrative we were living into.
-This effort was designed to create longer term funding vehicles and ultimately revenue from television and Internet apps.
+This tramsmedia effort was designed to create longer term funding vehicles and ultimately revenue from television and Internet apps.
 We had lots of new pieces, but no integrated map for guiding us on getting from where we were as a culture to something more generative.
-I thought that could be my final contribution to the cultural transition we were in.
+I thought that might be my final contribution to the cultural transition we were in.

 I began networking to set up 3-4 of these bigger storycatching sessions.
 One in Silicon Valley with the tech folks, one in Hollywood with the media creators, one in New York that would address economics and our financial system and one in Boulder organized around the emerging human performance work.